 Bangor University’s Centre for Mindfulness shortlisted for UK Health Award

-Bangor University’s Centre for Mindfulness Research and Practice (CMRP) has been shortlisted for a prestigious UK health Award which highlights the people and organisations who have made an outstanding contribution to the advancement of health and wellbeing in the UK.
+Bangor University’s Centre for Mindfulness Research and Practice (CMRP) have been awarded a prestigious UK health Award which highlights the people and organisations who have made an outstanding contribution to the advancement of health and wellbeing in the UK.

 Mindfulness is a way of developing sustained attention that is purposeful, in the moment, and non-judgmental.
 The practice draws from ancient contemplative traditions but has been developed into an eight session training programme for contemporary secular contexts.

 Mindfulness courses are now being offered by the NHS in many parts of the country as a treatment for a range of mental health issues following its recommendation by the National Institute of Clinical Excellence.
 Scientific studies have shown a 40-50% reduction in the risk of relapse for those suffering from depression.

 Both Bangor University’s CMRP and mindfulness in general have been under the spotlight recently, following the establishment of a mindfulness group at Westminster and a series of interviews and documentaries on mindfulness on BBC Radio 4 in the last month.

 CMRP has consistently provided UK leadership in enabling the strong research evidence on the effectiveness of mindfulness to be translated into practice within the NHS and other contexts.
 During this period of expansion in interest in the mindfulness CMRP has deepened its emphasis on the importance of organisations, commissioners and practitioners paying attention to integrity and good practice.